Localization of Gravitino Field on $f(R)$ Thick Branes: Introduction

-In this paper, we would { like to} investigate the localization of a five-dimensional gravitino field on the $f(R)$ thick branes, whose solutions {have} been given in Ref.~\cite{Yu:2015wma}.
-The conclusions of the localization of the gravitino will have some certain universality because they are also appropriate for the general relativity braneworlds.
-We believe it will give us some interesting results for the structure of thick branes that the thin branes do not have.
-Our work is organized as follows.
-In Sec.
-II, we consider the localization of a five-dimensional free massless gravitino field on a thick brane.
-We introduce the gauge condition {$\Psi_z=0$} and get the Schr\"{o}dinger-like equations of {the gravitino} KK modes.
-Then we focus on the localization of a five-dimensional gravitino field with a coupling term on a thick brane in Sec.
-III.
-Three kinds of $f(R)$ thick branes are considered and the massive KK resonances are studied.
-Finally, discussion and conclusion are given in Sec.
-IV.
+In this study, we investigated the localization of a five-dimensional gravitino field on the $f(R)$-thick branes, whose solutions {have} been previously provided~\cite{Yu:2015wma}.
+The conclusions about the localization of the gravitino will have some universality because they are also appropriate for general-relativity braneworlds.
+We believe that we can obtain some interesting results for the structure of thick branes that are inapplicable for thin branes.
+Our work is organized as follows: In Section 2, we consider the localization of a five-dimensional, free, and massless gravitino field in a thick brane.
+We introduce the gauge condition {$\Psi_z=0$} and derive the Schr\"{o}dinger-like equations for {a gravitino's} KK modes.
+Then, we focus on the localization of a five-dimensional gravitino field with a coupling term on a thick brane in Section 3.
+Three types of $f(R)$-thick branes are considered, and the massive KK resonances are studied.
+Finally, the discussion and conclusion are presented in Section 4.